67th International Festival of Contemporary Music

 The 67th International Festival of Contemporary Music, Micro-Music, is dedicated to digital sound and to its production and diffusion in acoustic space using state-of-the-art technologies and experimental research.
 The Festival presents a wide spectrum of the innovative stylistic trends and creative research of today’s international music scene, embracing installative, performative and online forms, with several world premieres commissioned by the Biennale Musica and co-productions with other major international festivals.
 The intention behind Micro-Music is to evoke music generated through microphone and to explore the microscopic nature of sound.
 It is a festival that aims to highlight the beauty and complexity of digital sound and of the new compositional possibilities it offers.
 The particular acoustic imprint of each location and the act of listening, understood as reading the surrounding space through the complex, ever-changing reverberations that the ambient creates, emerges in the electronic creations of the various different sections of the festival, which are designed to seek out the sounds of the architectural context of Venice’s buildings.
 The artists invited from all over the world, sculptors of forms in sound, creators of acoustic spells, archaeologists in search of long-lost sounds, and seekers after the ineffable, ephemeral, transitory and magical nature of sound, will surprise, captivate and involve with their vast new musical frescoes.
 The Festival consists of 6 different sections: Sound Microscopies; Sound Installations/Sound Exhibitions; Stylus Phantasticus-The Sound Diffused by Venetian Organs; Club Micro-Music; Sound Studies; Digital Sound Horizons.

-The Golden Lion for Lifetime Achievement in Music awarded to Brian Eno
+Golden Lion for Lifetime Achievement to Brian Eno

 Brian Eno receives the Golden Lion for Lifetime Achievement in Music 2023 for his research into the quality, beauty and diffusion of digital sound and for his conception of the acoustic space as a compositional instrument.
 The renowned composer, producer, visual artist and activist, tireless innovator in the fields of compositional creativity and applied digital sound technology, will present the world premiere of his project Ships at the Teatro La Fenice, in a performance featuring the Baltic Sea Philharmonic conducted by Kristjan Järvi, together with actor Peter Serafinowicz, guitarist and long-term collaborator Leo Abrahams, and software designer Peter Chilvers.
 Brian Eno himself will also be present on stage, interacting with the orchestral atmospheres diffused and processed for the theatre’s particular acoustic space.
 Gary Hustwit, the American director and photographer, in collaboration with Brendan Dawes, will present Nothing Can Ever Be The Same, a video installation based on generative technology, which will offer an artistic retrospective of Brian Eno through interviews, video-art projects, conferences, performances and backstage documentation from concerts and artistic events.